Co-Evolving Latent Action World Models: Related Work

-\textbf{Finetuning Pre-trained Video Generation Model as World Models}\, Our work is also related to efforts that fine-tune pre-trained video generation models into controllable world models by adding action conditioning.
-Except for AdaWorld~\citep{gao2025adaworld} discussed above, most works in this line assume a pre-specified action space.
+\textbf{Finetuning pretrained Video Generation Model as World Models}\, Our work is also related to efforts that fine-tune pretrained video generation models into controllable world models by adding action conditioning.
 AVID~\citep{rigter2025avid} introduces a lightweight adapter on top of a frozen video generation model for action conditioning and world modeling.
-IRASim~\citep{zhu2024irasim} uses adaptive layer normalization~\citep{peebles2023scalable} to incorporate actions, analogous to how text prompting is conditioned.
-Following IRASim, DWS~\citep{he2025pretrained} proposes a more granular action conditioning mechanism along with other improvements for world modeling.
-Vid2World~\citep{huang2025vid2world0} focuses on challenges of temporal causality in adapting video diffusion models to world models, while EnerVerse-AC~\citep{jiang2025enerverse} adds action conditioning to embodied AI foundation model~\citep{huang2025enerverse} for manipulation tasks.
+IRASim~\citep{zhu2024irasim} and DWS~\citep{he2025pretrained} use adaptive layer normalization~\citep{peebles2023scalable} to incorporate actions.
+Vid2World~\citep{huang2025vid2world0} focuses on challenges of temporal causality in adapting video diffusion models to world models, while EnerVerse-AC~\citep{jiang2025enerverse} adds action conditioning to a robotics foundation model~\citep{huang2025enerverse} for manipulation tasks.
+Except for AdaWorld~\citep{gao2025adaworld} and Motus~\citep{bi2025motus} discussed above, most works in this line assume a pre-specified action space, while our work adds controllability using latent actions.